The best water bottles of 2021 | CNN Underscored

 - Weight: We weighed each empty bottle in pounds on a food scale.

-- Carrying options: We noted any loops on the bottles, how many average-sized fingers fit inside and how comfortable it was to hold.
+- Carrying options: We noted any loops on the bottles, how many average-size fingers fit inside and how comfortable it was to hold.

 - Grip: We felt the paint on each of the bottles and ordered them from least grippy to most.